Theory of quantum system certification: a tutorial: Quantum processes

-\begin{proof} First we note that any map $\X \in \M(\CC^d)$ is uniquely determined by $(\mc X \otimes \Id)(\FF)$, which is a similar construction as the Choi-\Jamiolkowski\ isomorphism.
-This isomorphism is given by $\Tr_{2,3}[(\mc X \otimes \Id)(\FF) \otimes A] = \X(A)$ but its explicit form is not needed.
+\begin{proof} First we note that any map $\X \in \M(\CC^d)$ is uniquely determined by $(\mc X \otimes \id)(\FF)$, which is a similar construction as the Choi-\Jamiolkowski\ isomorphism.
+This isomorphism is given by $\Tr_{2}[(\mc X \otimes \id)(\FF) (\1\otimes A)] = \X(A)$ but its explicit form is not needed.
 Hence, we can make the isomorphisms between the twirling map $\tw_\mu$ and the second moment operator $\mo^{(2)}_\mu$ from \eqref{eq:moment_op} explicit by writing

-For $\mu$ a unitary $2$-design, $\mo_\mu^{(2)}$ takes the value of the moment operator of the Haar measure.
-Schur-Weyl duality, Theorem~\ref{thm:commutantOfDelta}, tells us that
+For a unitary $2$-design $\mu$, $\mo_\mu^{(2)}$ coincides with the second moment operator of the Haar measure.
+Schur-Weyl duality (Theorem~\ref{thm:commutantOfDelta}) tells us that

-Observing that $\depol[0]\otimes \Id(\FF) = \1 / d$ and trivially $\depol[1] \otimes \Id (\FF) = \FF$, we conclude that
+Observing that $\depol[0]\otimes \id(\FF) = \1 / d$ and trivially $\depol[1] \otimes \id (\FF) = \FF$, we conclude that

 Furthermore, one quickly checks that if $\X$ is trace-preserving so is $\tw_\mu(\X)$.
 Hence, $\tw_\mu(\X)$ is an affine combination of $\depol[0]$ and $\depol[1]$.
 Thus, $\tw_\mu(\X) = \depol[p]$ holds for some $p \in \CC$ and it remains to determine $p$.
 One way forward is a straight-forward calculation using the expressions for the coefficients provided by Proposition~\ref{lem:sym_moment_operator}.
-A short-cut is to calculate the effective depolarization of both sides.
-Due to the unitary invariance of $\mu_{\sphereCd}$, it follows from \eqref{eq:def:AGV:HSdef} that $\agf(\X) = \agf(\tw(\X))$ and correspondingly for the affinely related effective depolarization parameter $p(\X) = p(\tw(\X))$.
-Combined with $p(\depol[p]) = p$, \eqref{eq:effective_depol_parameter}, yields the theorem's assertion. \end{proof}
+A shortcut is to calculate the effective depolarization of both sides.
+Due to the unitary invariance of $\mu_{\sphereCd}$, it follows from \eqref{eq:def:AGV:HSdef} that $\agf(\X) = \agf(\tw(\X))$ and correspondingly for the affinely related effective depolarization parameter that $p(\X) = p(\tw(\X))$.
+Combined with $p(\depol[p]) = p$ from Eq.~\eqref{eq:effective_depol_parameter} yields the theorem's assertion. \end{proof}

-Theorem~\ref{thm:channel-twirling} allows us to explicitly calculate the \ac{RB} data model from \eqref{eq:RB:convolution2Design}.
+Theorem~\ref{thm:channel-twirling} allows us to explicitly calculate the \ac{RB} data model from Eq.~\eqref{eq:RB:convolution2Design}.
 To this end, a short calculation reveals that $\depol^m = \depol[p^m]$.
 With this we find the \ac{RB} data model to be

 with $\tilde M$ and $\tilde \rho$ denoting the potentially faulty implementation of the measurement $M$ and initial state $\rho$.
 In terms of the so-called \emph{\ac{SPAM} constants}